haicheviet/personal-space/site/content/posts/cluster-vm-with-firecracker/index.en.md

 >>>
 ```

-I really liked the configuration file approach for doing vmware because I found it easier to be able to see everything all in one place.
+I liked the configuration file approach for doing VMware because I found it easier to be able to see everything all in one place.
 Now the member can provide the config file and pubkey and I can create a fresh VM in instant

 ## Cloud supports nested virtualization

 Another question I had in mind: “ok, where am I going to run these Firecracker VMs in production?“.
 The funny thing about running a VM in the cloud is that cloud instances are already VMs.
-Running a VM inside a VM is called “nested virtualization” and not all cloud providers support it – for example AWS only support nested virtualization in `bare-metal` instance which is ridiculously high prices.
+Running a VM inside a VM is called “nested virtualization” and not all cloud providers support it – for example, AWS only supports nested virtualization in **Bare-metal** instances which are ridiculously high prices.

-GCP supports nested virtualization but not on default, you have to enable this feature in create vm section.
+GCP supports nested virtualization but not on default, you have to enable this feature in creating VM section.
 DigitalOcean support nested virtualization on default even on their smallest droplets

-Some open questions:
+## Some afterthought

-A few things still stuck on my mind with this approach:
+A few things still stuck in my mind with this approach:

-* Currently firecracker doesn't support snapshot but will support in near future https://github.com/firecracker-microvm/firecracker/issues/1184
+* Currently firecracker doesn't support snapshot but will support in near future <https://github.com/firecracker-microvm/firecracker/issues/1184>

-* I still don't understant clearly about why Firecracker is so fast
+* Can't upgrade new image but have to copy each time when updating new base image, I was dealing with this by making a copy every time, but that’s kind of slow and it felt really inefficient.
+But there’s some solution online that I will try later  <https://jvns.ca/blog/2021/01/27/day-47--using-device-mapper-to-manage-firecracker-images/>

+* I don’t know if it’s possible to run graphical applications in Firecracker

+Here are some links I found usefull when researching about Firecracker:

+* [How aws firecracker works a deep dive](https://unixism.net/2019/10/how-aws-firecracker-works-a-deep-dive/) is very usefull to demonstrates some of the concepts with a tiny version of Firecracker

+* AWS fargate and lambda was back by [Firecracker serverless computing](https://aws.amazon.com/blogs/aws/firecracker-lightweight-virtualization-for-serverless-computing/)

+* Comparing other isolation technique [Sandboxing and workload isolation](https://fly.io/blog/sandboxing-and-workload-isolation/)